By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

 The most common joints that need a replacement are the knee, hip, and shoulder.
-These are all large joints and require time to rehabilitate after the procedure.
+These are all large joints and take time to heal after the procedure.
 Arthroplasty is typically performed under general anesthesia by an orthopedic surgeon.
-These joints may require a replacement if the pain and stiffness become so severe that it interferes with basic daily activity.
+These joints may need a replacement if the pain and stiffness become so severe that it interferes with basic daily activity.
 Symptoms such as swelling, stiffness, night pain and locking of the joint are common complaints.

-Another common joint to get replaced is the 1st Carpometacarpal (CMC) joint.
+Another common joint to get replaced is in the thumb (1st Carpometacarpal (CMC) joint).
 This is the joint where the thumb meets the wrist.
-This joint can wear out from excessive gripping activities over time.
-A CMC arthroplasty typically requires hand therapy for several months after the procedure.
+This joint can wear out from gripping activities over time.
+A joint replacement in the thumb typically requires hand therapy for several months after the procedure.

 What Happens During an Arthroplasty?

 The quick answer is that a robot helps with the joint replacement surgery.
-The orthopedic surgeon may use a robot assisted device to help accurately remove the damaged joint tissue.
-This is called MAKOPlasty.
-To learn more about MAKOPlasty, visit https://www.joionline.net/library/show/makoplasty-robotic-total-knee-resurfacing/
+The orthopedic surgeon may use a robot-assisted device to help accurately remove the damaged joint tissue.
+To learn more about MAKOPlasty, Read this ARTICLE.

 How Long Does it take to Recover After an Arthroplasty?

 Most patients stay in the hospital at least one night after a joint replacement.
 Some require more than one night.
 After the hospital stay, most patients receive home health physical therapy and nursing care for about 2 weeks.
 They usually transition to outpatient physical therapy at that point.

-After an arthroplasty, one the initial goals is to improve range of motion (ROM).
+After an arthroplasty, one of the first goals is to improve the range of motion (ROM).
 Sometimes, the surrounding tissue is tight from not moving much prior to surgery.
 It is important to begin range of motion activity early after a joint replacement or arthroplasty.

-Most patients can return to normal activity in a months but complete healing can take up to a year.
+Most patients can return to normal activity in a few months but complete healing can take up to a year.
 That does not mean that there will be pain that long.
-Patient who are consistent and diligent with the exercises given in physical therapy tend to progress faster and have better outcomes.
+Patients who are consistent and diligent with the exercises given in physical therapy tend to progress faster and have better outcomes.